IvanX8635/post-apocalyptic-adventure/first-route/spoon.md

 You dodge it.

-Having soo much expirence with a spoon.
+Having soo much experience with a spoon.

 You gauged out its eye.